top of page

 • Provide prompting and positive reinforcement to help children learn

-• Facilitate emergent curriculum and child-centered, student-centered, naturalistic, incidental, and play-based teaching and learning opportunities
+• Facilitate emergent curriculum and child-centered, student-centered, experiential, incidental, and play-based teaching and learning opportunities

 • Work closely and cooperatively with camp staff, assisting in daily scheduled activities